İznik: History

 In 1677 the English clergyman John Covel visited Iznik and found only a third of the town occupied.
 In 1745 the English traveller Richard Pococke reported that Iznik was no more than a village.
 A succession of visitors described the town in unflattering terms.
 For example in 1779, the Italian archaeologist Domenico Sestini wrote that Iznik was nothing but an abandoned town with no life, no noise and no movement.
 In 1797 James Dallaway described Iznik as "a wretched village of long lanes and mud walls...".

-The town was seriously damaged by the Greek Army in 1921 during the Greco-Turkish War (1919–1922); the population became refugees and many historical buildings and mosques were damaged or destroyed.
+During the Greco-Turkish War, the Greek army occupied Iznik in July 1920 as part of their offensive in western Anatolia.
+The town's buildings suffered damage, including the Hagia Sophia and the Green mosque landmarks.
+After a Turkish victory in the Battle of the Sakarya, the defeated Greek army gradually retreated and Turkish troops entered İznik uncontested on 28 November 1920.
+In the aftermath of the occupation, an irregular militia led by "Cemal Bey" massacred what remained of Iznik's Greek population.